Bicuspid Aortic Valve

 The aortic valve normally has 3 small parts, called leaflets.
 Sometimes, 2 leaflets develop instead of 3.
 These leaflets may be thicker and stiffer than normal, too.
 That may cause aortic stenosis.
 In aortic stenosis, the valve won’t open as easily as it should when the heart squeezes.
 The left side of the heart has to work much harder than it normally would to get blood out to the body.
 Over time, this can damage the heart muscle.

 Sometimes, the bicuspid aortic valve is leaky.
-That allows blood to flow back into the heart when the heart relaxes, instead of flowing forward into the body the way it should.
+This lets blood to flow back into the heart when the heart relaxes, instead of flowing forward into the body the way it should.
 This process is called aortic regurgitation.
 It can also make the heart work harder.

 Only a small portion of people have a bicuspid aortic valve.
 But it's one of the most common heart defects present from birth.
 It's also more common in boys than in girls.